cbrownstein-lambda/monster-jam-detection/README.md

 # Monster Jam Detection

 ## Project Overview
-This repository provides code and configuration for training a YOLO object detection model to identify Monster Jam trucks using the Roboflow dataset and MLflow for experiment tracking.
+This repository provides code and configuration for training a [YOLO object detection model](https://docs.ultralytics.com/models/yolo11/) to identify die-cast toy [Monster Jam trucks](https://www.monsterjam.com/trucks/) using a [Roboflow](https://roboflow.com/) dataset and [MLflow](https://mlflow.org/) for experiment tracking.

+### What is YOLO?
+YOLO (**Y**ou **O**nly **L**ook **O**nce) is a cutting-edge object detection algorithm known for its incredible speed and efficiency.
+It examines an entire image in a single pass to identify all objects, making it ideal for real-time applications. 🚀

+---

+### The Dataset
+This project is trained on a [custom dataset](https://universe.roboflow.com/cody-brownstein/monster-jam-detection) of my kid's **die-cast toy** Monster Jam trucks, which he lovingly leaves scattered all over our home.
+The images are managed on Roboflow and include augmentations—like rotations—to help the model recognize the toy trucks from any angle.
+The dataset is also [mirrored on Hugging Face](https://huggingface.co/datasets/cbrownstein-lambda/monster-jam). 🤗

+---

+### Project Goal
+The primary goal is to train a model that can identify the various die-cast toy Monster Jam trucks with at least 90% accuracy.

 ## Getting Started
 Clone the repository: